Kedro spaceflights tutorial¶

 Package the project for distribution

 git for source control, but Kedro does not require it, and can work without any source control management system.
 This section is optional if you choose not to use a

 git workflow, you can follow one of the most popular, known as Gitflow.

 git repository for your project already, navigate to the project directory and create one:

 Submit your changes to GitHub¶

-Within your team, we suggest that you each develop your code on a branch and create pull requests to submit it to the
+As you work on a project, you will periodically save your changes.
+In a team, we suggest that you each develop your code on a branch and create pull requests to submit it to the

 # create a new feature branch called 'feature/project-template' git checkout -b feature/project-template # stage all the files you have changed git add . # commit changes to git with an instructive message git commit -m 'Create project template' # push changes to remote branch git push origin feature/project-template